 The Unawatuna tourist area demonstrates a robust tourism demand, with an occupancy rate averaging around 80% during the period considered.
-The study identifies key drivers of CO2 emissions in the hotel industry, specifically energy consumption, operational logistics, transportation and waste management.
-In the Unawatuna tourist area, the majority of hotels and hospitality services rely on electricity supplied by the national power grid, with only 23.21% incorporating renewable energy sources.
-Electricity consumption, primarily used for cooling, heating, and other internal operations, emerges as the primary driver of CO2 emissions.
+The study identifies key drivers of CO_2 emissions in the hotel industry, specifically energy consumption, operational logistics, transportation, and waste management.
+In the Unawatuna tourist area, most hotels and hospitality services rely on electricity supplied by the national power grid, with only 23.2% incorporating renewable energy sources.
+Electricity consumption, primarily used for cooling, heating, and other internal operations, emerges as the primary driver of CO_2 emissions.
 Energy usage varies significantly among hotel types, with five-star hotels and boutique villas demonstrating the highest electricity intensity due to their luxury offerings.
-On average, threestar and unclassified hotels consume over 1,500 kWh per month, approximately 23 times the average household consumption in Sri Lanka, underscoring the energy-intensive nature of hotel operations.
-Private areas within hotels, accounting for 33.92% of the sampled properties, further complicate CF calculations.
-Among properties with private areas, 10.53% report electricity consumption exceeding 2,000 kWh.
-For the remaining 66.08% of land dedicated to tourism, 51.35% have electricity consumption exceeding 1,000 kWh, with 36.84% consuming over 2,000 kWh.
+On average, three-star and unclassified hotels consume over 1,500 kWh per month, approximately 23 times the average household consumption in Sri Lanka, underscoring the energy-intensive nature of hotel operations.
+Private areas within hotels, accounting for 33.9% of the sampled properties, further complicated CF calculations.
+Among properties with private areas, 10.5% report electricity consumption exceeding 2,000 kWh.
+For the remaining 66.1% of land dedicated to tourism, 51.3% have electricity consumption exceeding 1,000 kWh, with 36.8% consuming over 2,000 kWh.
 These findings highlight the urgent need for adopting energy-efficient practices and integrating renewable energy sources to reduce the CF of hotels in Unawatuna while meeting guest expectations and sustainability goals.